How to Become a Mining or Geological Engineer

 - A degree from an ABET-accredited engineering program

-In several states, engineers must take continuing education credits to keep their licenses.
+In several states, engineers must earn continuing education credits to keep their licenses.
 Most states recognize licenses from other states, provided that licensure requirements in the other states meet or exceed the first state’s own requirements.